-- 1. In Windows Explorer, open the geronimo\var subfolder in the directory where you installed the ACL Analytics Exchange server application you are updating the keystore configuration for. - 2.
-Copy the config\config.xml and catalina\server.xml files to a safe backup location.
-If you run into any issues while you are configuring the security certificate, you can restore your original configuration by stopping the ACL Analytics Exchange Geronimo service, restoring these files, and then restarting the service.
+- In Windows Explorer, open the TomCat\conf subfolder in the directory where you installed the ACL Analytics Exchange server application you are updating the keystore configuration for - 2.
+Copy the conf\tomee.xml and conf\server.xml files to a safe backup location.
+If you run into any issues while you are configuring the security certificate, you can restore your original configuration by stopping the ACL Analytics Exchange Service, restoring these files, and then restarting the service.